COS301-SE-2025/CRISP/UserManagementStory.md

 ## User Roles

-**System Administrator (BlueVisionAdmin)**: Platform-wide administrators who manage system settings, organizations, and have unrestricted access to all user management functions
-**Organization Administrator**: Institution representatives who manage users within their organization and configure organization-specific policies
-**Publisher**: Users who can create and share threat intelligence feeds with appropriate permissions **Viewer**: Standard users who can access and consume threat intelligence data based on their permissions
+**BlueVisionAdmin**: Platform-wide administrators who can access and change everything across all organizations **Publisher**: Institution heads who can create users within their institution and have all viewer functionality **Viewer**: Standard users who can consume threat feeds but cannot create, remove or edit any users or institutions

 ## Narrative